Ctrlpanel-gg/docs/versioned_docs/version-0.9.1/Guides/uninstallation.md

 ### Stop everything

-You need to stop controlpanel and all of its services before you can uninstall it.
+You need to stop ctrlpanel and all of its services before you can uninstall it.

 ```bash
 cd /var/www/controlpanel